envoy/homebrew-tools/k8sconfig.md

 ```
 jira-user: your jira account email ID
 jira-token: your jira account API key
+github-token: your Github PAT token (ensure it has permissions to repo and workflow)
 ```

 Store the file as `.k8sconfig` in the home directory